Group Trek to Everest Base Camp

 Highlights

-• Trek to the base camp of the world's highest peak, situated at an elevation of 5,364 meters (17,598 feet), known as "Everest Base Camp."
+• Group trek to the base camp of the world's highest peak, situated at an elevation of 5,364 meters (17,598 feet), known as "Everest Base Camp"

-• The safety, security, comfort, and satisfaction of our clients are of utmost significance.
+• Our client's safety, security, comfort, and satisfaction are paramount

-• Discover the rich heritage of Sherpa culture, visit traditional villages, and immerse yourself in the serene atmosphere of Tibetan Buddhist monasteries.
+• Explore the rich Sherpa culture, visit traditional villages, and immerse yourself in the serene atmosphere of Tibetan Buddhist Monasteries

-• Climb Kala Patthar, reaching an elevation of 5,545 meters, to experience the most breathtaking views of Everest, Lhotse, and Nuptse.
+• Climb Kala Patthar (5,545 m) to experience the most breathtaking views of Everest, Lhotse, and Nuptse

 About Group Trek to Everest Base Camp